The primary goal is to promote quality of life rather than cure disease. Traditional Chinese Veterinary Medicine can help accomplish this goal.

 The life quality score (LQS) system we created measures a geriatric patient’s quality of life (see table).
 This scoring system may be used to assess the patient’s baseline status as well the response to treatment.
 Instructing the pet owner to record the score on a daily to monthly basis can provide a valuable record of the patient’s ongoing status.

 After using LQS with over 500 geriatric patients, we developed a guide explaining how the LQS numbers relate to a patient’s quality of life.
 We feel that geriatric cases with an LQS over 500 often have an excellent quality of life.
 However, patients with an LQS less than 100 generally have such a poor quality of life that we suggest the owners consider euthanasia for the sake of animal welfare.
-(See sidebar on page 49 for an example of how we used the LQS system for a canine patient with renal failure.)
+(See chart below for an example of how we used the LQS system for a canine patient with renal failure.)

 The three-step methodology for diagnosing and treating a geriatric patient includes: 1) data collection, including conventional Western diagnostics; 2) TCVM pattern identification; and 3) treatment protocol.